 |B||Holding down the 5th Fret produces an E note which you can use to tune the E string.|

 So for example, if you managed to tune the D string with a tuning fork, or other, then hold down the D string at the 5th fret which will produce a G which you can tune the G string to.
 Hold down the A string at the 5th fret which should produce a D like the string you’ve already tuned, so turn the peg until the fretted D sounds like the open D string, etc. When using this method some people like to play the two strings together, and let them ring out so that you can then turn the peg and hear it tuning to the new note.
 I prefer to play the reference note and remember the sound and then tune the next string until it sounds like the reference note.
 It is best to use the method that you find easy.
+If you haven’t played the guitar before, I recommend you take a look at our buying guide for the best guitar strings for beginners.
+Beginner strings are usually softer on the fingers and are easier to tune.

 Tuning With An Automatic Tuner